cowhi/lab_rl/README.md

 ## TODOs
 Please realize, this is a work in progress, so let me know what to improve.
 The following are already on my list (not sure I can do them all):
+- Improve plots
-- Generate plots more often
+- Generate plots more often (already during training)
 - Add description on how to use custom maps
 - Improve stats for epochs
 - Implement test runs for agents